Ben Roethlisberger Player Prop Bets for NFL Week 12 | Pittsburgh vs. Cincinnati 11/28/2021

 Matchup vs. Cincinnati

-- Roethlisberger's 281.8 passing yards per game in nine matchups against the Bengals are 26.3 more yards than his over/under in Sunday's game.
+- Roethlisberger averaged 281.8 passing yards per game in nine matchups against the Bengals, 26.3 yards higher than his over/under for Sunday.

-- Roethlisberger threw a touchdown pass in all of those games against the Bengals, while throwing multiple TDs four times.
+- Roethlisberger threw a touchdown pass in each of those contests against the Bengals, with multiple TD passes in four games.

 - Note: Roethlisberger's stats vs. Bengals date back to 2016.

-- The Bengals have the NFL's 23rd-ranked pass defense this season, allowing 269.7 yards per game through the air.
+- The 269.7 passing yards the Bengals allow per game makes them the NFL's 23rd-ranked pass defense this season.

-- The Bengals have allowed 13 passing TDs this season (1.3 per game), ranking them third among NFL defenses.
+- The Bengals have allowed 13 touchdowns through the air (1.3 per game).
+They are third in the league in that category.

 Recent Performances

-- Roethlisberger put together a 273-yard performance against the Chargers last week, completing 63.6% of his pass attempts and throwing for three touchdowns.

-- Roethlisberger has thrown for 478 yards (159.3 ypg) to lead Pittsburgh, completing 66.2% of his passes and tossing five touchdown passes and zero interceptions over his last three appearances.
+- Roethlisberger has racked up 478 passing yards (159.3 per game) and has a 66.2% completion percentage this year (49-of-74) while throwing five touchdowns and zero interceptions over his last three games.

 Roethlisberger's Pittsburgh Teammates